HannahHChu/Notebooks/SURF_Notebook_2018.md

 * This statement somewhat contrasts the previous.
 Is it that lifespan is a function of metabolic rate?
 Or does selection weed out ones that express metabolic rates which don't match the environment optimally?
 * What is the extrinsic mortality factor in this case?

+**To Do List**:
+1. ECB project: we have an experimental approach outlined (SURF nb#001, page 32)
+	* Basically, we want to set up 5 cohorts for each strain (UZ and BE).
+		* For each cohort, measure larval post diapause termination( transition from larvae to pupae) under favorable and unfavorable conditions.
+		* Then take the adults and measure their activity in the trikinetics set up.
+In the trikinetics set up, have sugar water on 1 side and water on the other (double check)
+	* learn rearing protocol and add upon it in the existing protocol (check readme for formatting and structure)
+	* create github repository and populate with documents, data, results
+	* document experimental workflow in readme (also add a little background info on yourself and the system)
+	* log the data in an excel spreadsheet + notebook
+	* individual, strain, cohort, cohort date, pupation date, eclosion date, death date, trik enter date, trik exit date, trik position, trik monitor, (have free run version too) , sex

+2. DSPR proteome stability project: Flies arrived today.
+We obtained 13 strains (SURF nb#001, page 34).
+Tested static today at 39C.
+	* let flies sit for 2 weeks.
+Coordinate a rearing schedule
+	* document activities in notebook
+	* Try static HS at 37 C
+	* Try other heating protocols and summarise the data in a R markdown doc.
+Can try cold tolerance experiments but need to change water bath.
+	* Write up protocol in hahn lab protocol website github repo.
+Include info on vendor, pictures, and links for all materials.
+	* when starting experiment; take adults from 5-7 days (they are fully mated)
+	* check the line that may be missing (http://wfitch.bio.uci.edu/~dspr/index.html)

+3. Viability selection coding proj:
+	* Fixing pdf output to make it more presentable; send to ANBE by Wednesday
+	* Create a direction of effect table to make sense of the data.
+	* Show Dr. Hahn Friday.

+4. Calibration water bath
+	* try calibration from 35-40C range.
+	* write up technical report in Rmarkdown
+	* clean water bath, it is cloudy.
+Dr. Hahn suggests to put some ethanol in it. (also leave it open so it doesn't get as cloudy)
+	* make a new rack, have tubes that can be inserted into the styrofoam for better handling

 ------